alpyen/fpga-mediaplayer/docs/notes.md

 - Pull all simulations signals to 'U' when they shouldn't be read instead of driving them with '0' for example?
 - 'done' was registered in the spi_memory_driver.
 Is this really necessary?
 The simulation reacts badly on it, but it should work on hardware?
 - Unify the port names, either use "clk and rst" or "clock and reset", not mixed like "clk and reset".
+- Some testbenches could make use of vhdl2008 be pulling out the internal signals as aliases but we're sticking to Vivado's Default for now ('93?)
+  - Instead of duplicating the code we simply route the signals outwards, this is ok because none of this will be synthesized so nothing will be wasted.